Workers’ Compensation Death Benefits in California

 We are honored to help families who lost loved ones on the job

 Losing a loved one is always difficult.
 You’re trying to grieve and looking at an uncertain future for your family.
 That’s why California law provides protection for families who lose loved ones in on-the-job accidents.
 The workers’ compensation system provides some degree of recourse to help you replace the financial support the injured worker provided, giving you space to heal and move forward.

 However, the process around death benefits is complex, and the last thing you need when you’re grieving is to navigate this situation alone.
-The workers’ compensation attorneys at McLaughlin & Sanchez can help.
+A workers’ compensation attorney at Robert A. McLaughlin, APC can help.
 We’ve walked with many families in this situation, and we can help you move forward.
+If a loved one was involved in a fatal workplace accident, our law firm can help.
 Contact us to schedule your free, confidential, no-obligation consultation.

 Who can receive workers’ compensation death benefits in California?